ReimaginedPixel/ReimaginedPixel/README.md

 ### 💡 Collaboration:
 - 💬 Open to working on Minecraft plugins, game servers, or community-building projects.
+- 🗺️ Contribiuted to some wikis for polish translation.

 ### 📫 Where to find me:
 - 💬 Discord: **reimaginedpixel**